All Episodes

 They really can't.

-Hamas will eventually become uh an irrelevant party.
+Hamas will eventually become an irrelevant party.

-I mean, it's gonna be a movement, it's gonna be a terrorist movement that'll probably be around for a long time.
+It's going to be a terrorist movement that'll probably be around for a long time.

-There's lots of terrorist movements that are still active, even though they were set back substantially U.S. military action.
+There's lots of terrorist movements that are still active, even though they were set back substantially by U.S. military action.

 But with the Arab states united in ending this conflict, they think Hamas is an annoyance also.